jdebardi/freepbx-ldap-gigaset/README.md

 ## How it works
-It starts the LDAP service on port 10389 and responds to directory search requests by translating them into a SQL query against a union of the "asterisk.users" and "asterisk.ringgroups" tables in MySQL/MariaDB.
+It starts the LDAP service on port 10389 and responds to directory search requests by translating them into a SQL query against a union of the "asterisk.users", "asterisk.meetme" and "asterisk.ringgroups" tables in MySQL/MariaDB.

 Since we aren't working with sensitive information or trying to implement authentication, but most phones require a bind request with a username & password before they'll search, it'll respond as success to any bind request without checking credentials.